-The end result is near-instant transactions with zero fees and all of the usual benefits of security, transparency and decentralization that the blockchain can offer.
+The end result is near-instant transactions with zero fees and all the usual benefits of security, transparency and decentralisation that the blockchain can offer.
 The benefits are undeniably useful, and Nano has seen impressive price growth despite staying off the major exchanges.

 But is it enough?
-There’s a downside to each positive piece of news.
+There’s a downside to each piece of good news.